Shear-induced rigidity of frictional particles: Analysis of emergent order in stress space: Results

 These broad distributions suggest that the SJ states created via protocol II are less rigid than those created by protocol I. Comparison of the FTN overlap matrices from the two protocols support this view.
 Fig. \ref{fig:JRJZ_1} (c-d) illustrate the differences between the persistence of FTN patterns created by the two different protocols.
 The FTNs generated by protocol II are much less persistent, and the structure of the overlaps do not really evolve with $\gamma$.
-The order parameter, $\epsilon^*$ shown in Fig.~\ref{fig:epsilon}(c) provides a quantitative measure of the difference in rigidity between SJ states created by these two protocols.
+The order parameter, $\epsilon^*$ shown in Fig.~\ref{fig:JRJZ_1} (e) provides a quantitative measure of the difference in rigidity between SJ states created by these two protocols. { In particular, $\epsilon^*$ exhibits a non-monotonic behavior in protocol II reflecting the shear-induced failure of jammed states created by this protocol.
+This result shows that shear bands influence the persistence of patterns in FTNs and that their effect can be measured by the order parameter $\epsilon^*$.
+The scaling of $f_{NR}$ and $\epsilon^*$ in protocol I, shown in Fig. \ref {fig:epsilon}, is also not observed for protocol II.}